saidurrsaied/FH-Java-2025/README.md

 ---

 # JavaFX Dependencies

 JavaFX is managed by Maven — **no manual installation required**.
 Maven automatically downloads JavaFX modules for your OS.

-The project includes:
+Includes:

 - `javafx-controls`
 - `javafx-fxml`

 ---